 - The client’s accounting department will regularly receive straightforward journal entries as well as transparent reports of the own lease portfolio;

-- A full audit trail is available at any point of time;
+- A full audit trail is available at any point in time;

 - Pay-what-you-consume: LAaaS is charged purely on a volume basis without any fixed fee;

 - No risk: LAaaS will start with a free trial phase.

 Lease Accounting as a Service – Breaking down the process